myphysicslab/myphysicslab/src/docs/Building.md

 See [Customizing The Build Process][].

 ## Separate File Per Locale

+*Note: before 2023, myPhysicsLab was built with the Google Closure Compiler.
+Since 2023 myPhysicsLab is built with TypeScript and esbuild.
+But the following approach to i18n is still in place, for now.*

 This approach of having a **separate file for each locale** is recommended in the book [*Closure: The Definitive Guide*][References] by Michael Bolin: